Web-of-Building-Data/drumbeat-rest-api/README.md

 >git clone https://github.com/Web-of-Building-Data/drumbeat-rest-api.git

-if you are working with develop branch
+if you are working with feature-nam-impl branch
->git checkout development
+>git checkout feature-nam-impl

 >cd !drumbeat-rest-api-parent